-- 3311.
-For systems with high pressure storage, the computed quantity of carbon dioxide shall be increased by 40 per cent to determine nominal cylinder storage capacity since only the liquid portion of the discharge is effective. - \3312.
+- 331. General.
+The quantity of carbon dioxide required for local application systems shall be based on the total rate of discharge needed to blanket the area or volume protected and the time that the discharge must be maintained to assure complete extinguishment. - 3311.
+For systems with high pressure storage, the computed quantity of carbon dioxide shall be increased by 40 per cent to determine nominal cylinder storage capacity since only the liquid portion of the discharge is effective.
+This increase in cylinder storage capacity is not required for the total flooding portion of combined local application-total flooding systems. - 3312.
 Where long pipelines are involved or where the piping may be exposed to higher than normal temperatures, the quantity shall be increased by an amount sufficient to compensate for liquid vaporized in cooling the piping. - 332.
 Rate of Discharge.
 Nozzle discharge rates shall be determined by either the surface method or the volume method as covered in Articles 34 and 35. - 3321.
 The total rate of discharge for the system shall be the sum of the individual rates of all the nozzles or discharge devices used on the system. - 3322.
-If a part of the hazard is to be protected by total flooding, the discharge rate for the total flooding part shall be sufficient to develop the required concentration in not more than the discharge time used for the local application part of the system. - \333.
-Duration of Discharge.
-The minimum effective discharge time for computing quantity shall be 30 seconds.
-The minimum time shall be increased to compensate for any hazard condition that would require a longer cooling period to assure complete extinguishment. - 3331.
-Where the hazard temperature is normally high, the effective discharge time shall be increased by 10 seconds for each 50° F above 100° F. - 3332.
-Where there is a possibility that metal or other material may become heated above the ignition temperature of the fuel, the effective discharge time shall be increased to allow adequate cooling time.
-This is especially important with paraffin wax and other materials having low autoignition temperatures.
+For low pressure systems, if a part of the hazard is to be protected by total flooding, the discharge rate for the total flooding part shall be sufficient to develop the required concentration in not more than the discharge time used for the local application part of the system. - 3323.
+For high pressure systems, if a part of the hazard is to be protected by total flooding, the discharge rate for the total flooding part shall be computed by dividing the quantity required for total flooding by the factor 1.4 and by the time of the local application discharge in minutes.